Niikelion/lithium-ui/README.md

 That being said, Lithium does not work in every scenario.
 Because layouts are defined from code it is not very ui-designer-friendly.
-This makes it not the best choice for in-game interfaces.
+This makes it not the best choice for in-game interfaces for now.

 ## Examples